Write or send donations to:

 1. Why are you called "Deep"?
 What does it stand for?

 Deep is not an acronym; it's about taking a "deeper" approach to literacy.
 We believe that true literacy means more than having a basic level of reading comprehension, and we know that the best way to engage meaningfully with language is to learn to use it skillfully, confidently, and courageously.
 This is what it means to be "Deep."
-Click here to learn more about our history and philosophy.

 2. How is the Deep Center funded?